 Mortality risk is associated with (re)insurance obligations where payments are made upon the death of the policyholder and where an increase in mortality rates results in higher technical provisions.
 The required capital is calculated as the change in own funds of a permanent 15% increase in mortality rates.
-The increase in mortality rates is applied to portfolios where payments are contingent on mortality risk.
+The increase Summarv Business and performance System of governance Risk profile Insurance risk Market risk Counterparty default risk Liquidity risk Operational risk Other material risks Any other information Valuation for Solvency purposes in mortality rates is applied to portfolios where payments are contingent on mortality risk.
 The increase in mortality rates leads to an increase of the own funds.
 Therefore the mortality risk is not applicable for the Health portfolio.